Our privacy principles

 Where we collect information from an individual, we will never share that individual’s information with a third party, including an advertiser, without that user’s explicit permission.
 We may publish postal and website addresses of organisations (not individuals) which are already listed elsewhere in the public domain, but we will seek to obtain prior permission where possible.

-If you are a subscriber, we will keep your data for so long as you remain a subscriber.
+If you are a subscriber or donate to us, we will keep your data for so long as you remain a subscriber or donor.
 If you sent us your name and address in order to purchase a product, we will delete the information within a reasonable period of your receipt of the product and of our receipt of your payment – generally within three months.

 For the purpose of data protection legislation, we are data controllers.
-We use data processors: SAGE for the distribution of Race & Class, and Outlandish for the IRR News Bulletins.
-We have entered into agreements with them to ensure that they process your data in accordance with their obligations under the data protection legislation.
+We have entered into agreements with our data processors to ensure that they process your data in accordance with their obligations under the data protection legislation.

 We are fully committed to protecting the privacy of the information we collect.
 In order to achieve this, we: